fsulbaran/Delete-Files-after-30-days-Slack/README.md

-Asuming you have python installed in your computer.... ( mac os X comes with python)
+Asuming you have python installed on your computer.... ( mac os X comes with python)

 1. Install the requests library